ChrisSpescha/Tumor_Classification/README.md

 The dimensions being (150, 150, 3) for each of these photos

-The data set is mostly balanced besides the 'no_tumor' labels are shy, though I do not see our network having issues with this
+The data set is mostly balanced besides the 'no_tumor' labels beinga bit shy Though I do not see our network having issues with this

 ![](data/photos/tumor_count.png)